Nules84/CI_PP2_ArtiQuiz/README.md

 ## :computer: **LIVE DEMO** <a name="live-demo"></a>

-Please feel free to delve into a demo of ArchiQuiz's website.
+Please feel free to delve into a demo of ArtiQuiz's website.

-You can live demo ArchiQuiz's website here:
+You can live demo ArtiQuiz's website here:

 ## :sparkles: **UX** <a name="ux"></a>